BA-CalderonMorales/dev-environment/README.md

 </div>

-> This project is in very early development (v0.0.1).
+> This project is in very early development.
 While we encourage experimentation and feedback, please note:
-> - No production stability guarantees
+> - No production stability guarantees - some stability with stable-v# releases.
-> - Breaking changes may occur without warning
+> - Breaking changes may occur without warning - typically with the beta-v# releases.
-> - Features may be incomplete or change significantly
+> - Features may be incomplete or change significantly - again, typically with the beta-v# releases.
-> - Documentation is actively evolving
+> - Documentation is actively evolving - if you spot something that doesn't make sense, raise a pr.
->

 <div align="center">